-Activate the SHOUT ns by pressing the power button (\mathbf{U}) for two seconds until the Power LED (\mathbf{U}) illuminates.
-The Power LED should remain steadily illuminated.
-The Battery LED should then start blinking in a 1.25 sec On and 0.25 sec Off pattern to indicate the battery requires charging.
-If the battery is blinking in a 0.125 sec On and 1.0 sec Off pattern, this indicates the battery is at less than 20% charge and will take longer to fully charge.
+Activate the SHOUT ns by pressing the power button $\mathbf{\Theta}$ for two seconds until the power LED $\mathbf{\Theta}$ illuminates.
+The power LED should remain steadily illuminated.
+The battery LED then starts blinking in a 1.25 sec on and 0.25 sec off pattern to indicate the battery requires charging.
+If the battery is blinking in a 0.125 sec on and 1.0 sec off pattern, the battery is less than 20% charged and will take longer to fully charge.

-NOTE: If the device is not used for 10 minutes, the SHOUT ns will enter sleep mode and the Power LED will change to blinking once every 5 seconds to indicate it is asleep.
-The SHOUT ns can be removed from the sleep mode by pressing the Power button for two seconds.
+Note: If the device is not used for 10 minutes, the SHOUT ns enters sleep mode and the power LED changes to blinking once every 5 seconds to indicate it is asleep.
+The SHOUT ns can be removed from the sleep mode by pressing the power button for two seconds.

-Before charging the unit, test the Emergency / 911 Mode activation feature with the following button press combination; Power, Bluetooth, Power, Bluetooth.
-The SHOUT ns should enter the Emergency / 911 Activation mode and all six LEDs should start flashing once per second to indicate this mode is active.
-To cancel this mode, hold the power button for two seconds to shut the device off.
-Hold the power button again for two seconds to power the device back on.
-Again confirm the Power LED should remain steadily illuminated and the Battery LED begins to blink as described above.
+Before charging the unit, test the emergency/911 mode activation feature with the following button press combination: Power, Bluetooth, Power, Bluetooth.
+The SHOUT ns should enter the emergency/911 activation mode and all six LEDs should start flashing once per second to indicate this mode is active.
+To cancel this mode, hold the Power button for two seconds to turn the device off.
+Hold the Power button again for two seconds to turn the device back on.
+Again confirm the power LED remains steadily illuminated and the battery LED begins to blink as described above.